-Maria's Diner offers true Tex-Mex experience - Port Arthur News
+ON THE MENU — Maria's Diner offers true Tex-Mex experience - Port Arthur News

 The first location was off of Twin City Highway.

 “We were there for three years, but it didn’t get any better because the area we were in was getting bad,” she said.
 “After a certain time, people didn’t want to go by that.
 We found a place on Nederland Avenue and opened La Fiesta.
-We got established there and we have been doing okay since that restaurant is open.”
+We got established there and we have been doing OK since that restaurant opened.”

 While the Nederland location was doing well, Dumesnil had an eye on a diner on Main Avenue in Groves.

-“We would drive by and parking was always packed,” she said.
+“We would drive by and the parking was always packed,” she said.
 “I knew I liked the place.
 Someone else opened a barbeque place and then a seafood place.
 In a good way, I hoped they didn’t make it because I wanted that place.”

 Three months later the location was vacated and Dumesnil started Maria’s Diner.